 Based on the plans submitted, Natural England considers that the proposed development will not have significant adverse impacts on designated sites and has no objection.

-Natural England's advice on other natural environment issues is set out below.
+Natural England's further advice on designated sites and advice on other natural environment issues is set out below.

 Internationally and nationally designated sites